- We Are Young Citizens

 As a Rights Respecting School, mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 We celebrate different faiths and beliefs rather than tolerate them!
 Cranbourne is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE, PSHE and RRSA teaching reinforce this.
+Our RE, PSHE and teching about rights teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Children visit places of worship that are important to different faiths

 At Cranbourne we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental values, including ‘extremist’ views, and those which discriminate against any group or individual.